How to choose Fiduciary Financial Advisor

 True Fiduciary

-We believe a true fiduciary should not also be licensed as a broker to receive commissions and promotional incentives.
-Before you hire, verify that your advisor is not listed as both on BrokerCheck.
+We believe a true fiduciary should not also hold a broker license to receive commissions.
+Before you engage anyone, verify on BrokerCheck that they are not registered as both.

 3